YouGov Withdraws UK Church Attendance Survey After Fraudulent Responses Found

 Why It Matters

-The incident highlights the importance of data integrity in surveys that inform public understanding of religious participation and social trends.
+The incident highlights the importance of data integrity in public opinion research and may impact public perception of recent claims about religious trends in the UK.

 What's Next